What to Do on a Weekend Break in Dublin

 The Natural History Museum in Dublin has what you would expect, taxidermied animals and fossils of all shapes and sizes.
 If you’re a dinosaur fan, this is the place for you.

 The Decorative Arts and History Museum in Dublin has everything from furniture to weaponry.
-It also covers Irish history through its war stories, fashion displays, and Irish craft collection.
+It also covers Ireland’s history through its war stories, fashion displays, and Irish craft collection.

 TIP: If you have extra time, take a walk around Merrion Square and admire the colored Doors of Dublin.
 They come in all shapes and sizes and make for some of the best Instagram spots in Dublin.

-We hope you have found plenty of things to do in Dublin for the weekend.
+We hope you have found plenty of things to do on a weekend break in Dublin.
 It’s an amazing destination any time of year.